maxblumenschein/mdtoanything/README.md

 ## User Defined Variables

-The template files use variables to insert recurring information like author name or adress.
+The template files use variables to insert recurring information like author name or address.
 By default the variables are defined by ``user_variables_definition.tex`` inside the Pandoc ``/templates`` folder.

 Change the corresponding variables to your individual data: